SPD reaffirms mask guidelines after hospital incident that blew up on Twitter

 In her tweets, she gave the name of a police officer based on what another officer called him, but later she said she’s seen photos of the person whose badge has that name, and it didn’t look like the man she saw.

-The Seattle Times has not been able to confirm at which hospital the incident took place, and the Twitter user declined to name where she works.
+The Seattle Times has not been able to confirm at which hospital the incident took place.
+The Twitter user, when reached Sunday, declined to say where she works and couldn’t immediately provide further comment.

 SPD first responded to her tweet Saturday night, saying “all of our officers have previously been directed to use face masks/PPE to protect themselves and others.”
 Their tweet told her to contact the Office of Police Accountability (OPA) so that the incident could be reviewed.
-The nurse said she had already filed a report with OPA.
+The nurse replied on Twitter that she had already filed a report with OPA.

 On Sunday, the SPD posted a statement reaffirming its mask policy.